kylerdaybell/Profolio-api/README.md

-# Pop-API
+# Profolio-API
-A social networking API
+A Photosharing API